ItzJerry317/JrChat/README.md

 Including two people doing this repositry.
 We are students, so the update will be a little slow.
 *Junior high school lol we are only 12yrs*
+# How to run?
+Use npm to run this chat template.
+`npm run test`
+then, you can access the template through `localhost` or `127.0.0.1`
+If you want, you can change the port in index.js.